microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 ---
 title: "Get activityStatistics"
-description: "Retrieve the properties and relationships of the activityStatistics object."
+description: "Retrieve the properties and relationships of a collection of activityStatistics objects."
 localization_priority: Normal
 author: "madehmer"
 ms.prod: "insights"